- 1 week pregnant

 How big is your baby at 8 weeks pregnant?

-Only 1 cm long (10 mm) last week, your little bundle has already put on more than a half a centimeter — it’s now around 1.6 cm in length (15 mm).
-That’s around the size of a large blueberry.
+Only 1 cm long (0.4 in) last week, your little bundle has already put on more than a half a centimeter — it’s now around 1.6 cm in length (0.63 in).
+That’s around the size of a bean.
 And get this: by next week, it will already have increased to twice this size!
 Talk about a growth spurt.

 Pregnancy week 8 fetal development